Achintharya/Varnika/README.md

 - **Rate Limiting Handling**: Implements exponential backoff for handling HTTP 429 (Too Many Requests) responses.
 - **Environment Configuration**: Loads configuration from a `.env` file.

+## How It Works

+- The tool initiates a search using DuckDuckGo to find websites related to the user's query.
+- It then uses an asynchronous web crawler to visit the URLs obtained from the search results.
+- The crawler fetches the web pages and processes them concurrently to improve efficiency.
+- A language model-based extraction strategy is applied to extract structured information from the fetched web pages.
+- The extracted information is saved to a file for further use or analysis.

 # AI Writing Assistant